mah51/ScuffedMDB/README.md

 _and again_

-8. I recommend using [cloud atlas](https://www.mongodb.com/cloud/atlas) to host your mongo database, but just create an account and a m.0 db, then copy the connection uri and paste into the .env.local file and append the database name.
+8. I recommend using [cloud atlas](https://www.mongodb.com/cloud/atlas) to host your mongo database, but just create an account and a m.0 db, (Vercel does not allow you to set location on the free plan, and its normally in NA, I recommend setting the mongo server to NA as well, it is slightly snappier).
+Next copy the connection uri and paste into the .env.local file and append the database name.

 `MONGODB_URI=<connection string>/local-movie-database`